Analysis: South African mining grapples with decline of union NUM

 At Impala, the company says the NUM’s representation has shriveled from 70 percent to just 13 percent in seven months, figures that the NUM disputes as unconfirmed.

-“The recipe book that we have been using in the mining industry for the last 25 years has been changed and been thrown away,” said Graham Briggs, chief executive of Harmony Gold (HARJ.J), Africa’s number three bullion producer.
+“The recipe book that we have been using in the mining industry for the last 25 years has been changed and been thrown away,” said Graham Briggs, chief executive of Harmony Gold, Africa’s number three bullion producer.

 “It’s a new era for labor relations.”